grimimirg/DIY-Ribbon-Microphone/README.md

 * Upgrade to a higher-ratio step-up transformer (e.g. 1:35 ratio) for a "louder" output
 * Adapt the pre-amplifier input to match Step-Up transformer impedance
 * (optional) Add electromagnetic shielding and a protective enclosure
-* Attach to the microphone an XLR (Cannon) cable
+* Attach to the microphone or preamp an XLR (Cannon) cable
-* Perform audio tests via sound card

 ---